Skip to content.

 Man and woman sitting at table eating lunch

-What the DOJ's new guidance on evaluating corporate compliance programs covers
+What the DOJ's guidance on evaluating corporate compliance programs covers

 The Department of Justice provides guidance in setting corporate compliance and ethical standards.
 While specific requirements may vary depending on the nature of the business, some requirements include:

-• Establishment of a compliance program.
+• Establishing a compliance program.
 Companies must implement and maintain an effective compliance program tailored to their specific risks and operations.
+This includes integrating processes for regularly updating policies and procedures to reflect lessons learned from past issues and emerging risks.

 • Internal reporting.
 Companies should have a system that allows employees (and other third parties as warranted) to submit allegations of misconduct.
-The system should operate in languages that employees speak and be accessible in channels that employees know how to use.
+The system should operate in languages that employees speak and be accessible in channels employees know how to use.
 It should also accept anonymous reports.
+Additionally, there should be a focus on monitoring whistleblowing investigations to ensure fairness and consistency in handling reports.

 Two employees sitting at the table talking